googleapis/google-cloud-go/internal/postprocessor/README.md

 10. After your PR is approved and CI is green, merge your changes.

 ## Initializing new modules

-To initialize the `internal/version.go`, `go.mod`, `README.md`, and `CHANGES.md`
+The post-processor initializes new modules by generating the required files `internal/version.go`, `go.mod`, `README.md` and `CHANGES.md`.

-files in a new module, add the module to the slice in `modconfig.go`.
-The entry should correspond to the location where the `go.mod` file should be initialized minus the prefix `google-cloud-go/`.
+To add a new module, add the directory name of the module to `modules` in `google-cloud-go/internal/postprocessor/config.yaml`.
+Please maintain alphabetical ordering of the module names.